Romance scam statistics 2025-2026: global data and trends

 FBI Internet Crime Complaint Center (IC3)

-The FBI's IC3 reported approximately 17,900 victims of confidence fraud and romance scams in its 2024 Internet Crime Report, with losses totaling $672 million.
+The FBI's IC3 recorded 23,159 complaints of confidence fraud and romance scams in its 2025 Internet Crime Report (published April 2026), with losses totaling $929.3 million — a 38% jump in one year (after $672 million in 2024 and $652.5 million in 2023).
+Victims aged 60 and over concentrated $584 million of those losses — 63% of the total, up 50% year-over-year.
 The IC3 figures are generally lower than FTC numbers because the two agencies use different reporting mechanisms and categorization systems.
-IC3 data tends to capture more severe cases where victims pursue law enforcement involvement.

 Australia: ACCC Scamwatch data